owagner/knx2mqtt/README.md

 Topics
 ------
+knx2mqtt uses the group address hierarchy as defined in ETS4 for topics.
+The group addresses are translated to hierarchical group names if a ETS4 project file is specifed.
+Example

+	knx/set/Keller/Beleuchtung/Kellerflur Schalten

 A special topic is *prefix/connected*.
 It holds an enum value which denotes whether the adapter is currently running (1) and connected to the KNX bus (2).
 It's set to 0 on disconnect using a MQTT will.